-From 4 November to mid-December 2019, Council will be undertaking detailed investigation works in the area surrounding the intersection, to provide further information on the design options released in September 2019.
+In late 2019, Council undertook detailed investigation works in the area surrounding the intersection, to provide further information on the design options released in September 2019.

-The investigations will involve topographic, service locating and geotechnical surveys.
-These works will occur on Moggill Road, from Station Road to Swann Road, and on Coonan Street, from Moggill Road to, and including, the Westminster Road intersection.
+The investigations involved topographic, service locating and geotechnical surveys on Moggill Road, from Station Road to Swann Road, and on Coonan Street, from Moggill Road to, and including, the Westminster Road intersection.

 Download the project documents in your preferred format:

-- Moggill Road and Coonan Street intersection upgrade - project plan concept option A (PDF - 1.6Mb)
+- Moggill Road and Coonan Street intersection upgrade - project plan option B - December 2019 (PDF - 1.8Mb)

-- Moggill Road and Coonan Street intersection upgrade - project plan concept option A (Word - 956kb)
+- Moggill Road and Coonan Street intersection upgrade - project plan option B - December 2019 (Word - 1Mb)

-- Moggill Road and Coonan Street intersection upgrade - project plan concept option B (PDF - 1.7Mb)
+- Moggill Road and Coonan Street intersection upgrade newsletter - December 2019 (PDF - 9.1Mb)

-- Moggill Road and Coonan Street intersection upgrade - project plan concept option B (Word - 1Mb).
+- Moggill Road and Coonan Street intersection upgrade newsletter - December 2019 (Word - 1.5Mb)